Skip to main content

 2. During reading and examination periods as set forth in the current academic calendar;

-3. During graduation-related activities and Events including winter and spring commencement days;
+3. During graduation-related activities and events including winter and spring commencement days;

-4. During major University-wide celebrations and Events such as Quest, Family and Friends Weekend, Ozfest, and Honors Convocation; and
+4. During major University-wide celebrations and events such as Quest, Family and Friends Weekend, Ozfest, and Honors Convocation; and

-5. On days when any Admission Event is occurring (e.g., Open House; Admitted Student Day); and
+5. On days when any Admission event is occurring (e.g., Open House; Admitted Student Day); and

-11. Activities that violate the provisions of any other applicable University policy, including but not limited to the Student Code of Conduct, the Facilities Use Policy, and the Posting Policy.
+11. Activities that violate the applicable provisions of any other applicable University policy, including but not limited to the Student Code of Conduct, the Facilities Use Policy, and the Posting Policy.

 12. In addition, the following activities are strictly prohibited: